 Hunt is the co-editor of Letters to the Future, Black Women/Radical Writing (Kore Press, 2018), alongside Dawn Lundy Martin.
 Known for her work in experimental poetics and critical race theory, Hunt has received grants and fellowships from the Center for Contemporary Arts, the Djerassi Resident Artists Program, and the University of Pennsylvania’s Center for Programs in Contemporary Writing, among others.
-She has worked as a housing organizer, radio producer, and teacher, as well as for the Twenty-First Century Foundation, which supports organizations that address social injustice affecting the black community.
-She is the Bonderman Visiting Professor of the Practice in the Literary Arts department at Brown University.
-Hunt will be the guest editor for Poem-a-Day in July 2022.
+She has worked as a housing organizer, radio producer, and teacher, as well as for the Twenty-First Century Foundation, which supports organizations that address social injustice affecting the Black community.
+She is the Bonderman Visiting Professor of the Practice in the literary arts department at Brown University.
+Hunt is the Guest Editor for Poem-a-Day in July 2022.

 Jump the Clock (Nightboat Books, 2020)